urosevic/stock-ticker/readme.txt

 1. Enter to field `All Stock Symbols` all stock symbols you’ll use on whole website in various widgets and shortcodes, separated by comma.
 This field is used to fetch stock data from AlphaVantage.co API by AJAX in background.
 Because AV have only API to get data for single symbol, that can take a while to get.
 Please note, for default shortcode symbols there is still have field in Default Settings section of plugin.
 1. Save settings and click button `Fetch Stock Data Now!` to initially fetch stock data to database and wait for a while until we get all symbols from AlphaVantage.co for the very first time.
 1. Insert shortcode `[stock_ticker]` to page or post, or `Stock Ticker` Widget to preferred Widget Area.

+If you have low traffic or huge number of visits to website, we recommend to you activate Fetch on Demand mode:
+1. From plugin settings enable option `Fetch on Demand`
+1. Add to server cron job on each minute to load script `YOUR_WORDPRESS_WEBSITE_URL/wp-content/plugins/stock-ticker/fetch-on-demand.php?fetch=1`

 == Screenshots ==